sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 }
 ```

-This allow the test to be more dynamic and we can add more cases having more flexibility!
+This allows the test to be more dynamic and lets us add more cases having more flexibility!

-Let's write one test mixing what we learned:
+Let's write one test mixing what we have learned:

 ```kotlin
 @ParameterizedTest